Introduction

 - ID, user_login, user_pass, user_email, user_registered

-Architecture: Entity-Attribute-Value (EAV) pattern.
-Everything is a 'Post' (post_type differentiates).
+Architecture: Entity-Attribute-Value (EAV) Pattern.
+Everything is a "Post" (post_type differentiates).
 Custom fields are stored as serialised arrays in meta tables.
-Flexible, but: no typing, JOIN-intensive queries, meta data that is difficult to query.
+Flexible, but: no typing, JOIN-intensive queries, difficult to query meta data.

 -- WPML adds its own tables